Paakofi72/miniproject1/README.md

 12. Master branch- is the default branch.
 The master branch is the original repository that is cloned or forked to create new branches.
 Master branch appers when making commits to a local repository.

+# Git flow
+Git flow is a branching model for Git, it is best suited for projects that have a scheduled release cycle.
+Gitflow assigns specific roles to differetn branches and how to merge branches together.
+Gitflow makes collaborating on a project much easier and it allows to follow that others are doing in your project.

+References: atlassian.com and google